Jaevent/cse15l-lab-reports/week-5-lab-report.md

 ![image](https://user-images.githubusercontent.com/114322700/198941911-f09b3ce6-c8a2-4a0d-b154-d9f29c1aa1b9.png)

 # `-n`
 The `-n` command when used with `grep` shows the line number with the output after excecuting `grep`.
+This command it useful in keeping track how many lines are being displayed while executing the `grep` command.
 Below are images of `grep -n` being used as the command and its output.

 command: